 Check out the possible list of Damages for a accident involving a semi truck or 18 wheeler in Arizona.

 We often hear about vehicle collisions that involve passenger cars; however, accidents involving semi trucks or 18 wheelers are not equally publicized.
 An accident with a semi-truck and a passenger car is often more serious in nature.
 These trucks can carry over 10,000 pounds of cargo at any given time.
 With the weight of their load, the truck can exceed 80,000 pounds!
 When up against a small 3,000-pound standard vehicle; the semi truck can and will do massive damage.
 A big rig carrying hazardous cargo increases the risk of both massive injuries and fatalities.
-Because of the possible catastrophic damage it is advised to have an aggressive Phoenix car accident lawyer such as Cantor Crane fighting to seek the best possible settlement for your injuries.
+Because of the possible catastrophic damage it is advised to have an aggressive Phoenix car accident lawyer such as the Cantor Injury Lawyers fighting to seek the best possible settlement for your injuries.
 Continue reading to learn more information about accidents with semi-trucks.

 Have you just been involved in a semi truck or car accident?
 Contact Us Immediately